semgrep/mcp/README.md

 ```

-You can add an instruction to your [`.cursor/rules`](https://docs.cursor.com/context/rules-for-ai) to use the tools automatically
+Add an instruction to your [`.cursor/rules`](https://docs.cursor.com/context/rules-for-ai) to use automatically

 ```text
 Always scan code generated using Semgrep for security vulnerabilities